-Prerequisites: COMP 1113 Computer Fundamentals or ISTC 1013 IT Principles and Practices and demonstration of minimum keyboarding skills of 20 wpm.
-This course emphasizes the application of word processing concepts and skills to enter, edit, and format documents.
-Students will create business letters, memoranda, reports, tables, columns, and merged documents.
-Completion of this course will prepare students to take the Microsoft Office Specialist® Word Proficiency Certification Examination.
+COMP 1413Document Processing3 credits3 class hoursF/SPrerequisites:COMP 1113Computer Fundamentals or ISTC 1013ITPrinciples and Practices anddemonstration of minimum keyboarding skills of 20 wpm.This course emphasizes the application of wordprocessing concepts and skills to enter, edit, and format documents.Students will create business letters,memoranda, reports, tables, columns, and merged documents.

-COMP 2003 Keyboarding for Professionals

-Prerequisite: COMP 1113 Computer Fundamentals and keyboarding skills of 20 wpm with 90% accuracy or better.
+COMP 2003 Keyboarding for Professionals 3 credits 3 class hours S Prerequisite: COMP 1113 Computer Fundamentals and keyboarding skills of 20 wpm with 90% accuracy or better.
 This course introduces students to computer keyboarding principles and techniques and provides practical application exercises through Microsoft application software.
 It is designed to increase both keyboarding speed and accuracy and provide students with a working knowledge of file management, including saving, retrieving, and deleting files, and networking through sending and receiving email attachments.
 Attention is also given to improving proof-reading skills and effectively following oral and written instructions for document preparation.